maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + 99=Missing

 ## MM_LOAN
-Ever use mobile money for loans: counts respondents who have ever borrowed money from someone outside their household or bought something on credit using mobile money.
+Ever use mobile money for loans: counts respondents who have ever borrowed money or got credit using mobile money.

 Levels:
 + 1=Yes